-* Most direct exchange students take courses at the 200 and 300 levels, but you are advised to consult with your academic advisor at home prior to selecting courses to ensure that you can transfer your credits upon completion of your study abroad.
+* Most exchange students take courses at the 200, 300, or 400 levels, but you are advised to consult with your advisor at home prior to selecting courses to ensure that you can transfer your credits upon completion of your study abroad.

 ** IT IS NOT POSSIBLE TO COMBINE GRADUATE AND UNDERGRADUATE COURSES: If you apply as an undergraduate student, you are required to take classes numbered 100-499; if you apply as a graduate student, you are required to take classes numbered 500 and above.

-- Students at Mason generally take 4-5 classes per semester; graduate students take 3 classes per semester.
+- Undergraduate students at Mason generally take 4-5 classes per semester; graduate students take 3 classes per semester.

 - Most classes count as 3 credits, which equals a total of 12-15 credits per semester for undergraduates and 9 credits per semester for graduates.

 Student Work Load